 - 2 medium shallots, sliced thin

-- 1 cup chicken stock, preferably organic
+- 1 cup no salt added, chicken stock,

 - 1½ tbsp fresh rosemary leaves, finely chopped